Reviews

 Ollie’s baked food and scooper (Photo: Life With Klee Kai)

 If you’re only interested in Ollie’s baked recipes, then you’ll be disappointed to learn that you can’t order their dry food by itself.
-You can only get the baked food as part of their mixed plan subscription.
-This is a shame.
-For instance, The Pets Table does allow pet owners to sign up for fresh-only and dry-only plans.

 No portion guideline